NegatioN/BattleRiteStats/_characters/jumong.md

       icon: ce1e01246a2a09145a192bb0deeeb400
       name: Arrow Storm
       type: offense
-    - color: pink
-      description: Increases Snare factor of Rain of Arrows from 20 to 40.
-      icon: ce1e01246a2a09145a192bb0deeeb400
-      name: Crippling Hail
-      type: control
     - color: red
       description: Consuming ^2Seekers Mark^- deals 4 bonus damage.
       icon: 60a73a3140321ec448f7f97f00a07897